vanfp/haskell-workshop/README.md

   partner, or online.

 * Participants who consistently miss meetings or RSVP without showing up will be removed from the group.
-If you cannot make it to a meeting, let our organizers know as soon as possible.
+If you cannot make it to a meeting, change your status on the meetup event as soon as possible.
+You can come to future events as long as you are up to date with the content.

 * In addition to the above, all study group participants are expected to make their best effort at being decent human beings.
 Participants whose behavior